fortinet/project-release-pipeline-poc/README.md

 ## Issues

 There are still known issues to the project.
-Please refer to the [Issues](issues) page.
+Please refer to the [Issues](https://github.com/fortinet/project-release-pipeline-poc/issues) page.

+## Support

+Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
+For direct issues, please refer to the [Issues](https://github.com/fortinet/project-release-pipeline-poc/issues) tab of this GitHub project.
+For other questions related to this project, contact [github@fortinet.com](mailto:github@fortinet.com).

+## License

+[License](./LICENSE) © Fortinet Technologies.
+All rights reserved.